 Note: if you want to chunk all videos in a Dataset uniformly, you can simply select the entire Dataset from your Datasets table and click "Transform" to apply the chunk tool.

 First, specify a Dataset where you want your new chunked videos to end up.
-You can select the Dataset where the original video already lives, or you can select a new one.
-It's up to you!
+We highly recommend selecting a different Dataset.

 Click Chunk, then sit back and relax—your new, chunked videos will start appearing in your target Dataset shortly!

-Why and when should I tile an image?
+Why and when should I chunk a video?

 Technically, you can chunk any video you have in a Dataset, but that doesn't mean that you'll want to.